Hari-Nagarajan/fairgame/README.md

 !!!
 YOU WILL NEED TO USE THE 3.8 BRANCH OF PYTHON, 3.9.0 BREAKS DEPENDENCIES !!!

+It is best if you use the newest version (3.8.7) but 3.8.5 and 3.8.6 should also work.
+3.8.0 does not.

 ```shell
 pip install pipenv
 pipenv shell